 Roof deck rules are vital for any building that gives its residents access to the roof.
 The warmer weather, means many buildings are going to start to see a drastic increase in their roof deck usage.
-Roof decks are terrific amenities for buildings and can increase the desire for potential residents to apply for occupancy, but the luxury of having a roof deck comes with its share of potential risks too.
+Roof decks are terrific amenities for buildings and can increase the desire for potential residents to apply for occupancy, but the luxury of having one comes with its share of potential risks too.

 A roof deck can increase the marketability of the units in your building.
-However, there are factors to consider, ranging from meeting the necessary city permits and requirements to the design of the space and type of materials used.
+However, there are factors to consider, ranging from meeting the necessary city permits and requirements to the design of the space and the type of materials used.

 What should you include in your list of Roof Deck Rules?